asyylz/Horoscope-App/README.md

 - **Tarot Readings**: Explore tarot card readings for insights.
 - **Articles**: Read articles on astrology and related topics.
 - **Contact**: Connect with us for inquiries and feedback.

+## Responsive Layout
+The application features a responsive layout optimized for various screen sizes, including desktops, tablets, and mobile devices.
+Media queries and flexbox are utilized to ensure content adaptability across different viewport dimensions.
+Specific adjustments are made for screen sizes ranging from extra-small to extra-large to enhance user experience on all devices.

 ## Technologies Used